Nakagawa's My "New" Melody Book

 Once there was a little boy who loved his little harmonica so much, that soon he was able to play almost any tune by ear.
 But unlike the piano at his school that little harmonica did not have any black notes.
 So, he kept dreaming of learning to play an instrument with which he could blow any melodys, even those with half steps, some day.
 That some day came, after via the Bariton-horn and the Saxophone in his school band, he had become a professional bassoonist in a symphony orchestra.
 But all those melodys were written for other instruments or voice.
 What we could do with the boy's day-dream to sing all those beautiful melodys with his own instrument ?
-This series and this book came out of the consert which this little boy once dreamt about.
+These arrangements came out of the concert which this little boy once dreamt about.

 RYOHEI NAKAGAWA